Build Your AttentionOS: One System for Work, Life, Learning, and Side Quests

 What you’ll learn

-• Set up AttentionOS in your app of choice: projects, people, activities, resources, inbox, and archive in one place
+• Set up AttentionOS in your tool of choice: tasks, projects, people, references, ideas, archive - all in one structure

-• Apply the LEPS cycle: Learn, Practice, Experiment, Share on one real skill gap at work
+• Apply the LPES cycle: Learn, Practice, Experiment, Share - one skill gap at a time

-• Trade scheduled reviews for signal-driven maintenance - inbox backs up, sprint ends, something feels off - that's when you clean up
+• Trade scheduled reviews for signal-driven maintenance: inbox backs up, sprint ends, something feels off

 Learn directly from Alex